SC takes note of UP govt's decision to allow 'Kanwar Yatra', issues notice to state, Centre | Law-Order

 - India

-The Supreme Court on Wednesday took suo moto cognizance of "disturbing" news on the Uttar Pradesh government's decision to allow 'Kanwar Yatra' amidst the COVID-19 pandemic and sought responses from the state as well as the Centre on the matter.
+The Supreme Court on Wednesday took suo motu cognisance of a disturbing news on Uttar Pradesh government's decision to allow 'Kanwar Yatra' amidst the COVID-19 pandemic and sought responses from the state as well as the Centre ''given the disparate political voices'' on the matter.

-A bench headed by Justice R F Nariman referred to the statement of Prime Minister Narendra Modi that not "even a bit" of compromise can be made on COVID-19 containment and said the citizens were "perplexed" about the happenings because the UP government has allowed the religious 'yatra' commencing from July 25.
+A bench headed by Justice R F Nariman referred to the statement of Prime Minister Narendra Modi that not even a bit of compromise can be made on COVID-19 containment and said the citizens were perplexed about the happenings in view of the fact that as the UP government has allowed the religious 'yatra' commencing from July 25.

-It issued a notice to the Centre and the state governments of Uttar Pradesh and Uttarakhand while posting the matter for hearing on Friday.
+It issued notices to the Centre and the state governments of Uttar Pradesh and Uttarakhand while posting the matter for hearing on Friday.

-The bench said that it read something "disturbing" that the state of UP has chosen to continue with the Kanwar yatra, while Uttarakhand with its hindsight of experience, has decided against it.
+The bench, also comprising Justice B R Gavai, said that it was "little disturbed" to read that UP has chosen to continue with the Kanwar yatra, while Uttarakhand with its hindsight of experience, has decided against it.

-"We wish to know what the stand of the respective governments is," said the bench also comprising Justice B R Gavai.
+The apex court took suo motu of a news paper report and issued notice to the Union of India and the States of Uttar Pradesh and Uttarakhand to file their early response.

-"The citizens of India are completely perplexed.
-They don't know what is going on.
-And all this amid the Prime Minister, when asked about the third wave of COVID striking the nation, saying 'we cannot compromise even one bit'.
+"The headline (in newspaper) just above this headline speaks about the Prime Minister's statement when he met the North-Eastern Chief Ministers that when people ask about the third wave of the COVID-19 virus striking the citizenry of India, it's up to us to stop it and we cannot compromise "even a bit".

-"We are issuing notice to the Centre, UP and Uttarakhand and because the yatra is scheduled to leave from 25 July, we want them to file an early response so that the matter can be heard on Friday'', the top court said.
+The top court said that affidavits be filed by Friday morning, July 16, 2021, responding to the aforesaid news article by the relevant Secretary, Union of India; Principal Secretary to the State of Uttarakhand; and Principal Secretary to the State of Uttar Pradesh.

+It directed the Registry to send a copy of this order to the Chief Justice of India forthwith.

+''We wish to know what the stand of the respective governments is,'' said the bench.

 The Yogi Adityanath government on Tuesday allowed the yatra from July 25 despite concerns raised in various quarters over the risk posed by such events in triggering a possible third wave of COVID-19.